rupran/librarytrader/README.md

 is called.

-You can call `generate_uprobe_strings(output_name)` on `LibraryStore` which will write a list of uprobe event strings into the file named `output_name`
+You can call `generate_uprobe_strings(output_name)` on `LibraryStore` which will write a list of uprobe event strings into the file named `output_name`.
-- these events can then be written into the `uprobe_events` file in the tracing filesystem of Linux.
+These events can then be written into the `uprobe_events` file in the tracing filesystem of Linux.
 Note that the optional `all_entries` parameter defaults to `True` for this function as the static analysis might have missed some connections which the dynamic analysis then might discover.

 ## Analyzing a collection of object files